Stupeflix/stupeflix-tasks-api/v1/tasks.rst

 .. dragon:task:: video.reverse

+    Create a reversed video file with custom dimensions, and return its video.info output values.

     :input url: URL of the source video.
     :input_type url: string
     :input width: Desired width of the reversed video.
 If left unspecified, keep the original width.